oOve/lasers/README.md

  * Colored lights, and the possibility for filters, that change the color of the light along its path.
  * Probably bug-fixing

+Do you like this module?; then please support me at [Patreon](https://www.patreon.com/drO_o).

+Would you like to show off your creations or ask questions about the module feel free to drop in at my [discord channel](https://discord.gg/5CCAhsKFDp).